 Train tracks 10 feet from the bedroom window?
-Next door neighbor that runs a pigeon-sitting service?
+The next-door neighbor runs a pigeon-sitting service.
 Okay – I exaggerate!
-But if you find yourself viewing a home with traits that you would normally deem undesirable or as deal-killers, yet you like the place so much that you instinctively compile a mental list of reasons those traits just don't matter, you might have found "The One."
+But if you find yourself viewing a home with traits that you would normally deem undesirable or as deal-killers, yet you like the place so much that you instinctively compile a mental list of reasons those traits don't matter, you might have found "The One."

 But throwing reasonable guidelines for your home out of the window because it's just so stinking cute is about as savvy as doing the same with your dating prospects – not a setup for success.

-Buyers can avoid falling victim to Pottery Barn Psychosis (and the Buyer's Remorse that often follows suit) by writing down your absolute musts and deal-breakers before you ever step foot in a single property – and by revisiting this document before you write an offer and again before you remove your contingencies.
+Buyers can avoid falling victim to Pottery Barn Psychosis (and the Buyer's Remorse that often follows suit) by writing down must-haves and deal-breakers before starting to view homes.
+It is a good idea to revisit this document before you write an offer and again before removing your contingencies.

-If you find yourself viewing a home with traits that you would normally deem undesirable, yet you like the place so much that you instinctively compile a mental list of reasons those traits just don't matter, you might have found "The One."
+If you view a home with traits that you would normally deem undesirable, yet you like the place so much that you instinctively compile a mental list of reasons those traits just don't matter, you might have found "The One."

-If you find yourself, during a property viewing, measuring the dining room with your footsteps to be sure your Grandma's table will fit, discussing whether the wall between kitchen and dining room can be removed or your mind's eye photoshopping a given property to insert your bedroom set, your dining table and favorite wall hangings into place it's entirely possible that the home you're viewing could be "The One" for you.
+If you find yourself, during a property viewing, measuring the dining room with your footsteps to be sure your Grandma's table will fit, discussing whether the wall between the kitchen and dining room can be removed, or your mind's eye photoshopping a given property to insert your bedroom set, your dining table, and favorite wall hangings into place it's entirely possible that the home you're viewing could be "The One" for you.

 4. You lose interest in seeing other homes.

 When you find "The One," your interest in seeing other homes dissipates instantly, no matter how many homes you've seen or how long you've been house hunting.